 Below is the complete history of the Harvard 4 G-BJST in chronological order – As major improvements are made to the aircraft I shall also log them on this page so please enjoy the journey:

 Harvard G-BJST was built in 1953 by the Canadian Car and Foundry Company (C&CF) as a model T6J.
-It was built for the USAF under the Mutual Development Assistance Program (MDAP) due to Military officials calling for the introduction of legislation to expand suitable military training equipment.
+It was built for the USAF under the Mutual Development Assistance Program (MDAP) due to Military officials calling to introduce legislation to expand suitable military training equipment.
 After the negotiation of the North Atlantic defence treaty, there was a requirement to provide military aid to strengthen member country’s against the communist threat in Europe.
-As part of an order placed in 1951 by the USAF aircraft were supplied to the French, German, Italian, Turkish and other Airforce’s to help speed up their recovery after world war two.
-Apparently, under the contract number AF-20641, two batches of T-6 were manufactured by the CCF.
-The first batch consisted of 143 aircraft with 69 going to Italy, 24 to Belgium and 51 to the French Air Force
+As part of an order placed in 1951 by the USAF, aircraft were supplied to the French, German, Italian, Turkish, and other Airforce’s to help speed up their recovery after world war two.
+Apparently, under contract number AF-20641, two batches of T-6 were manufactured by the CCF.
+The first batch consisted of 143 aircraft, with 69 going to Italy, 24 to Belgium, and 51 to the French Air Force